The Mystery of Female Ejaculate

 Many women already have trouble reaching orgasm.
 Let’s not add another self-conscious concern to the list.

 One theory is that female ejaculate may have anti-bacterial and anti-fungal properties.
 Substances that are found in female ejaculate, such as zinc, are known to help guard the delicate genital tissues against infection.

-The fluid that is ejaculated is clear or white, with a distinct smell and look from urine.
+The fluid that is ejaculated is clear or white, that looks quite different urine.
 For some it has been compared to fat-free milk in consistency, while for others describe it as thicker and white.